 (a) the score obtained by the unsuccessful tenderer concerned, and

-(b) the score obtained by the successful tenderer in respect of each criterion assessed by the contracting entity.
+(b) the score obtained by the successful tenderer in respect of each criterion assessed by the contracting authority.

-(6) In the case of a framework agreement to which more than one tenderer has been admitted, the information to be provided under paragraph (2)(c)(ii) may be provided by setting out—
+(6) In the case of a framework agreement to which more than one tenderer has been admitted, the information to be provided to each unsuccessful tenderer under paragraph (2)(c)(ii) may be provided by setting out—

 (a) would impede law enforcement,

-(b) would prejudice the legitimate commercial interests of economic operators, whether public or private,
+(c) would prejudice the legitimate commercial interests of a particular economic operator, whether public or private, or

-(c) might prejudice fair competition between economic operators, or
+(d) might prejudice fair competition between economic operators.

 -